Centre's "colonial settler project" initiated: Mehbooba on latest ECI order | Politics

 - India

+"But, the people of J-K should understand that our future, destiny and our goal is the same.
+The way the people of Kargil and Leh, Ladakh, foiled the BJP's divide and rule policy, and stood united to secure their land and jobs, similarly, the people of J-K have to stand united to foil the BJP's illegitimate intentions, because outsiders, who do not even have a house, will get to vote which means reducing the importance of the vote of the people of J-K," she said.

+Mufti claimed that the delimitation of constituencies in J-K was done in such a way that the BJP benefits from it.
+"But, despite that, they (BJP) feel the people of Jammu are against them as the people of Jammu have understood that the BJP uses them for their electoral benefits.
+So, they have come up with this voter law which is nowhere else in the country," she said.

-District Election Officer and Deputy Commissioner, Jammu, Avny Lavasa passed the directive after taking serious note of some eligible voters facing hardships in registration as voters for non-availability of required documents.
+District Election Officer and Deputy Commissioner, Jammu, Avny Lavasa had passed the directive on electoral rolls after taking serious note of some eligible voters facing hardships in registration as voters for non-availability of required documents.

 The Special Summary Revision of electoral rolls has been started in the Union Territory with effect from September 15 for registration of new voters, deletion, correction, transposition of voters who have migrated, died since last summary revision, amid serious concern expressed by various political parties over the inclusion of non-locals as voters.